This section describes the requirements, access privileges, and other features of HVR when using Oracle for replication.

 - Configure RMAN so that the archive files are always available for sufficient time for the HVR capture job(s).
 The 'sufficient time' depends on the replication environment; how long could replication be interrupted for, and after what period of time would the system be reset using an HVR Refresh.

-HVR can do log-based capture from an Data Guard standby database as well as from Active Data Guard one.
+HVR can perform log-based capture from a Data Guard (DG) physical standby database, as well as from Active Data Guard (ADG) physical database using DIRECT capture.

 Active Data Guard

-To capture from an Active Data Guard standby database, the following steps are necessary;
+To capture from an Active Data Guard physical standby database, the following steps are required:

-- Configure the standby database as the HVR location (not the primary one) and define action Capture.
+- Configure the standby database as the HVR location (see below) and define action Capture for the location.

 - Configure archiving on the standby database.